 For hard-shell whitewater and sea kayaks only, spray skirts are fitted according to the size of the vessel's cockpit.
 Know your boats cockpit size before ordering - simply measure length by width at the widest points.
 Sprayskirts are principally nylon (for sea kayaking) and neoprene (for whitewater) and have either a shock-cord or rubber rand to seal the lip of your boat.
 For whitewater look to NRS and for sea kayaking, look to NRS and Kokatat.
 NRS makes the top line of sprayskirts for either discipline and they offer a variety of sizes and designs to match different conditions.

 First Aid Kit: paddling sports have their share of hazards and a trusty kit should always land in your gear bag.
 We carry first aid kits by Adventure Medical and Atwater Carey and to keep the supplies dry you can throw it in our Pelican waterproof boxes.

 Use dry bags by NRS, Outdoor Research and Sea Line to store an extra warmth layer, food and or other gear.
 For electronics, Aquapac makes waterproof phone, camera and waterproof Ipod cases.

 The gear outlined above aims to provide a quick list of paddling gear essentials.
 This is just the first step – read our product descriptions and customer reviews for greater detail and feel free to log on to our chat feature or pick up the phone to speak with our knowledgeable customer service team.
 They can help you make the right choice for the gear that will ensure a safe and exciting paddling adventure.
-And with FREE Standard Shipping available on most orders shipped within the lower 48 U.S. and our satisfaction guarantee, Altrec.com will do you right.
+And with FREE Standard Shipping available on most orders shipped within the lower 48 U.S. and our 30-day guarantee, Altrec.com will do you right.